stupidmankind/BYpassDoc/docs/source/ProjectWindow.rst

 **Option**

-- Open project: Opens the project's location on the machine.
+- Open project: Opens the project's location on the machine by double-click the ".byp" file format.
+The project will display related files hierarchically.
 - Project Settings: Opens the Project Settings window for processes or libraries.
 - Refresh: Refreshes the project.
 - Encrypt Project: The Encrypting Project file contains sensitive information one may want to secure.
-It is possible to encrypt sections in this file with the Bypass.robot tool with the protected-configuration command.
+It is possible to encrypt sections in the project which can be decrypted only by Bypass robot.
 - Close Project : Close the Project.